stacks-network/sbtc-docs/src/best-practices.md

 Always use workspace dependencies.
 This way, we can ensure we don't have [diamond dependency problem](https://en.wikipedia.org/wiki/Dependency_hell#Problems).

 Use `--release` for testing and deploying, `cargo build --release`, `cargo test --release`.
-We don't need to test binaries that we will not ship, such as `debug` binaries.
+We don't need to test binaries we will not ship, such as `debug` binaries.

 ### Rust Documentation